Service · M365 InstantOn

 • The Tenant Audit Report v1, a branded section-by-section view covering Licensing, Secure Score, User Accounts, Administrative Roles, Conditional Access, Entra ID, Exchange Online, SharePoint, OneDrive, and Teams

-• A Day-30 KPI Report: Secure Score lift, Conditional Access coverage, device compliance
+• A Day-30 KPI Report (Secure Score lift, Conditional Access coverage, device compliance), delivered 30 days after you have substantively enabled the Broad group

 What the baseline targets

-A Secure Score lift in the 20-to-30-point range during the first 30 days, Conditional Access coverage above 95 percent of sign-ins, and device compliance above 90 percent of managed devices by Day 30.
-Pre-validated against your license mix at kickoff.
+A Secure Score lift in the 20-to-30-point range in the first 30 days of enablement, Conditional Access coverage above 95 percent of sign-ins, and device compliance above 90 percent of managed devices.
+Targets, not guarantees: pre-validated against your license mix at kickoff.

 M365 InstantOn Managed